Dipa Karmakar: The quest continues - Firstpost

 Sports in general, and gymnastics in particular, is a lot about the mindset.
 Nandi understands this and insists they rarely talk about opponents, to keep Dipa insulated from pressure.

 “I simply tell her that you can do it.
-She herself is a very confident girl, and she trusts me completely.
+She herself is a very confident girl, and she trusts me completely."

 “Even now, if I ask her to do a Produnova, wo kar jaegi (she will do it).
 But that won’t be good for her knee in the long run.
 That doesn’t mean we won’t do it, but now is not the time,” he insists.